johnreitano/weather/README.md

 ### Deloyment

-Currently automatically deployed to render.com when git commit added to main branch.
+Currently automatically deployed to render.com when commit added to main branch of this repo.

 ### Possible improvements